RosenBerry Rooms Logo

 Edible and Medicinal Plants: Having edible and medicinal plants like aloe vera and mint at your fingertips can be quite rewarding.
 They save money, provide organic produce, and serve as natural remedies for various conditions.

 Green Salad: Cultivating salad ingredients in my apartment garden, such as lettuce or arugula, allowed me to enjoy fresh greens daily without worrying about space-consuming plants.
+These grow quickly in shallow containers.

 Low-light Plants: Plants that tolerate low-light conditions include cast-iron plant (Aspidistra elatior), heartleaf philodendron (Philodendron hederaceum), and ZZ plant (Zamioculcas zamiifolia).
 These species make great additions to rooms with limited natural light.